wix/stylable/site/docs/guides/runtime.md

 ### Element Name

-First argument represent the name of the element, and returns a `className` attribute to mark the element node
+The first argument represent the name of the element, and returns a `className` attribute to mark the element node

 ```javascript
 /* { className:'style__root' } */